-For the longest time, native species didn’t get respect in home gardening -- a sizeable oversight considering that California alone has more than 5,500 native plants.
+For the longest time, native species didn’t get respect in home gardening -- a sizeable oversight considering that California alone has about 7,000 native plants according to the California Native Plant Society (CNPS).
 Natives are roughly defined as species that were growing in America before European colonization.

 Shunning Local Species

 Historically, early Americans had little time or money for ornamental gardening.
 Once we did have the wherewithal, the tendency was to recreate European gardens containing non-native plants familiar from homelands.
 Americans didn't realize the landscaping potential of many New World native species until they saw them growing as exotic species in European gardens.

 This is still the case with sages in the Americas, where many plants don't make it into horticultural production until modern day plant explorers collect them for development outside the plants’ homelands.

 Fortunately, an increasing number of nurseries and professional landscapers are promoting the use of native plants.
 This keeps the plants from facing extinction and provides ecofriendly solutions to landscaping challenges such as:

 Planting native species in home gardens does more than improve the looks of the landscape.
 It supports local ecosystems by providing food and habitat for small wildlife, including birds, bees, insects and small mammals.
 In turn, these visitors keep unwanted pests, such as mosquitoes, under control.
 Some help pollinate plants.

 Another benefit of native plant gardens is that due to needing less fertilizer or none at all, they create less water pollution.
 Also, as CNPS notes, over time, indigenous species develop defenses against local pests and diseases.
 This means that less toxic pesticides and herbicides are necessary.